ATH25/Java8Plus/README.md

   - Are not inherited by implementing classes or accessible from outside the interface.
   - Must be used only by other methods within the same interface.
   - Example exercises: factoring out common code in default methods, demonstrating encapsulation of helper logic within interfaces.

+- JPMS (Java Platform Module System, Java 9 Modules)
+  Java 9 introduced a module system for strong encapsulation and explicit dependency management.
+  - Each module includes a `module-info.java` file that declares its name, dependencies (`requires`), and public packages (`exports`).
+  - Only packages exported in `module-info.java` are accessible to other modules, even for public classes.
+  - Modules prevent accidental usage of internal APIs and allow the JVM to check dependencies at compile and run time.
+  - Example exercises: building a two-module project (`greetings` and `app`), using `requires` and `exports` for inter-module communication.

 ## Upcoming Topics